neuropoly/neuro.polymtl.ca/job-opportunities/msc-or-phd-or-postdoc-positions.md

 At the NeuroPoly lab at Polytechnique & Université de Montréal \(www.neuro.polymtl.ca\), best student-city in the world! \([https://www.topuniversities.com/city-rankings/2017](https://www.topuniversities.com/city-rankings/2017)\), we develop advanced MRI image analysis techniques using deep learning and distribute them as open-source software.
 In collaboration with neuroradiologists and world experts in deep learning \(Mila\), we apply these tools in patients with traumatic injury and neurodegenative diseases \(multiple sclerosis, ALS, etc.\).

-We are recruiting Master/PhD students and Postdoc fellows to work on various projects:Edit
+We are recruiting Master/PhD students and Postdoc fellows to work on various projects:

+## Projects

 ### Deep Learning for Medical Applications \(in partnership with Mila\) ⚙️⚙️ <a id="deep_learning_for_medical_applications_in_partnership_with_mila_&#x2699;&#xFE0F;&#x2699;&#xFE0F;"></a>